asprabah/Accident-Severity-Prediction-LA-/README.md

 ---

-## Suggestions
+## Suggestions and Future scope
-Spatial relation with neighboring stations can be considered.The predicted checkout frequency can be converted to a classification namely high, mid and low therevy incresing the prediction accuracy.
-Pricing of Citi Bikes can be taken into consideration for comparison.
-Special occasions or global situations may fluctuate the demand.
-Moreover, Efficient urban planning and better transportation infrastructure can balance supply demand.
+Efficient urban planning and better transportation infrastructure like broadening of roads can reduce accidents.
+This project focuses on the dataset of a city, but in future we can imply this methodology to predict the accident severity of a state or entire country.
+We can also predict number of accidents on a given freeway and the duration of accidents.